TGDivy/fractal-landscapes/README.md

 Another reason this project is extremely important is, from this we can show that everything in the world could possibly have a patter as the images are realistic, scenic.
 Note, the random function was used in some places, although you must know that the random function itself is generated from a deeply convoluted formula, hence not being truly random.

-This says something very intersting about our world!
+This says something very intersting about the world we live in!
 :grimacing: